kolyantrend/solia/README.md

 ![Solia Banner](https://pub-961550f0079e4ff5a4210868b6523d47.r2.dev/Git2.png)

-# Solia - AI Content Monetization Platform on Solana
+# Solia - AI Content Monetization Platform on Solana!

 > **⚠️ PRIVATE REPOSITORY** - This is proprietary software.
 Do not share, fork, or redistribute without authorization.